tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 If the epoch bit has a different parity from the current epoch, then the record is either from a previous epoch or from a future epoch.
-Implementations SHOULD use the epoch value which would produce a sequence number which is numerically closest, as determined by the algorithm in the paragraph above.
+Implementations SHOULD use the epoch value which would produce a sequence number which is numerically closest to what would be reconstructed for that epoch, as determined by the algorithm in the paragraph above.

 [[OPEN ISSUE: Say something about how many outstanding packets?
 Difficulty here is that we have no ACKs to tell us what's outstanding.]]